zenml-io/zenml/examples/tekton_pipelines_orchestration/README.md

 ### 🥞 Create a Tekton Pipelines Stack

 To run our pipeline on Tekton Pipelines deployed to GCP, we will create a new stack with these components:

 * The **artifact store** stores step outputs in a GCP Bucket.
-* The **metadata store** stores metadata inside Cloud SQL backed MySQL database.
 * The docker images that are created to run your pipeline are stored in GCP **container registry**.
 * The **Tekton orchestrator** is responsible for running your ZenML pipeline in Tekton Pipelines.
 We need to configure it with the right kubernetes context so ZenML can run pipelines in your GCP cluster.

 When running the upcoming commands, make sure to replace `<PATH_TO_YOUR_CONTAINER_REGISTRY>` and `<PATH_TO_YOUR_GCP_BUCKET>` with the actual URIs of your container registry and bucket.
 You will also need to replace `<NAME_OF_GCP_KUBERNETES_CONTEXT>` with the kubernetes context pointing to your gcp cluster.

-Finally, you would have to replace the MySQL parameters in the metadata store command.
-In this example, we have show-cased the insecure way to do it, but you might want to do it via [secrets](https://docs.zenml.io/component-gallery/secrets-managers).

-See [here](https://docs.zenml.io/mlops-stacks/metadata-stores/mysql) for more information about setting up a MySQL metadata store on the cloud.

 ```bash
 # In order to create the GCP artifact store, we need to install one additional ZenML integration: